DonutWare/Fladder/INSTALL.md

 > Your password is only used for authentication to Apple's servers.
 It is not sent to any third parties.

 > [!NOTE]
 > Once installed, Fladder will only be valid for 7 days.
-Enabling auto refesh will keep the app from expiring (this should already be enabled).
+Enabling auto refresh will keep the app from expiring (this should already be enabled).
 Your computer needs to be on for this to occur.

 ## Docker